 One of the main causes of the general trend towards higher premiums is a steady increase in the underlying cost of health care.
-For example, from 2012 to 2021, the average losses per member per month for comprehensive health insurance increased by about 5.6 percent per year.
-During 2020, the COVID-19 pandemic changed health care spending patterns, but health insurers did not report a significant increase in health care costs.
-In 2021, the average losses per member per month for comprehensive health insurance were 5.0 percent higher than in 2020 (see Table 24).
-This increase may be due to pent-up demand in health care services related to the COVID-19 pandemic during 2020, which appears to have reduced health care spending in some areas due delays in elective health care and social distancing guidelines.
+For example, from 2013 to 2022, the average losses per member per month for comprehensive health insurance increased by about 5.5 percent per year.
+In 2022, the average losses per member per month for comprehensive health insurance were 3.6 percent higher than in 2021 (see Table 24).